 My first book of first class-y essays is My Pan Am Years.

 Some former co-workers got ticked at me for recalling things on Facebook they preferred to forget, so I wrote them all down and published them for the world to read.
 That’s what ya get for trying to re-write history.
 The cover is a bit amateurish, but my son did it, and I won’t change it:

-It was my first effort, which is why I’m editing it again.
-It’s compiled from Quora answers and posts from here.
-It’s themed around the Kindergarten “rules” as written in All I Ever Needed to Know I Learned in Kindergarten.
+The book is themed around the Kindergarten “rules” as written in All I Ever Needed to Know I Learned in Kindergarten.
 When I realized, more than 50 years after the fact, that we’d been sold a bill of goods, I wrote about it.

 The first review on it overwhelmed me with gratitude: